The path, the journey

 The central purposes of this site are to:

-- Chronicle my journey in addiction recovery;
+- Chronicle my experiences with both addiction and recovery;

 - Provide a creative outlet for my love of research and writing;

-- Provide a resource for addiction treatment and recovery; and
+- Provide a resource for addiction treatment and recovery;

 - Describe how I have approached the work of the Twelve Steps from a non-theistic perspective.